bartverdonck/Sitecore-Forms-Extensions/README.md

 This module aims to add some functionality to this forms creator.

 ## What
+### 1.4
+- *Binding Fields* aka Prefill, Added functionality to the forms module to prefill the fields with data from another source.
+Build-in the library supports prefilling from the xDB profile of the current user filling in the form.
+But it can be easily extended to add your own binding to external databases, crm's, userprofile, etc...
+Not only can you prefill the fields, but the module also allows to store the values back into the binded field. (e.g. You can prefill a first name field with the first name from the xDb profile.
+You can choose to save the value filled in onto the xDB profile after submittion.)
+- *Identify Contact*, Custom Submit Action.
+Allows to choose a field from the form, who's entered value will be used as the identifiervalue of the xdb profile.
+(In other words, it will make the visitor a known contact.)

 ### 1.3
 - The libraries integration with xDB had a refactoring.
 The update contact custom save action was removed.
 The forms extensions only focusses on the email address.
 - Introduction of the IXDbContactFactory.
 You can provide your own implementation here to use your own IdentifierSource and IdentifierValue to fetch contacts from xDB.
 The module comes with a default implementation that uses "email" as identifiersource and uses the email as its identiefiervalue.